 Why Is Sleep Important?

 Sleep plays one of the most vital roles when it comes to maintaining good health and overall well-being.
 Quality sleep (or lack thereof) has a major effect on mental and physical health as well as quality of life.
-Sleep helps people function at a higher level of health in the following ways:
+According to a study done by Diversity Home Health Group, a home health care Minneapolis, MN, sleep helps people function at a higher level of health in the following ways:

 - Supporting Organ Health is one of the benefits of sleep.
 While a person is sleeping, the vital organs of the body, especially the heart and circulatory system, are given a chance to recharge and rejuvenate as well, making them stronger and better able to perform while the body is awake.